 - ½ cup coconut flour Can sub for almond or more oat flour

 - ½ cup vanilla protein powder

 - 2 tablespoon sugar optional*

 - 1 tablespoon cinnamon

 - 1/4 cup almond butter can sub for any nut butter

-- ½ cup brown rice syrup sub for maple syrup in the paleo version
+- ½ cup brown rice syrup or maple syrup

 - 1 small banana mashed

 - Line an 8 x 8-inch baking dish with parchment paper and set aside.